publishlab/node-acme-client/docs/forge.md

 <a name="getPemBody"></a>

 ## getPemBody(str) ⇒ <code>string</code>
-Parse body of PEM encoded object form buffer or string If multiple objects are chained, the first body will be returned
+Parse body of PEM encoded object from buffer or string If multiple objects are chained, the first body will be returned

 **Kind**: global function